-In 2017, the Company assessed and fully provided for probable losses for deferred exploration costs pertaining to SC 6-B amounting to ₱4.89 million due to the relinquishment of PHINMA Petroleum's participating interest, but not the carried interest, to its partners.
-The Company also fully provided for probable losses on the deferred exploration costs of SC 50 and SC 52 amounting to ₱11.72 million and

-₱10.99 million, respectively, in 2016 due to the expiration of their terms and subsequent denial of the DOE of the request for Force Majeure.
+In 2017, the Company assessed and fully provided for probable losses for deferred exploration costs pertaining to SC 6-B amounting to $\mathbb{P}4.89$ million due to the relinquishment of PHINMA Petroleum's participating interest, but not the carried interest, to its partners.
+The Company also fully provided for probable losses on the deferred exploration costs of SC 50 and SC 52 amounting to $\mathbb{P}11.72$ million and $\mathbb{P}10.99$ million, respectively, in 2016 due to the expiration of their terms and subsequent denial of the DOE of the request for Force Majeure.

-In 2016, the Company also wrote-off deferred exploration costs related to its hydropower service contracts amounting to \$\mathbb{P}\$1.19 million due to the expiration of the pre-development term of two years and non-appeal on the denial by the DOE of the Company's request for increase in capacity.
+In 2016, the Company also wrote-off deferred exploration costs related to its hydropower service contracts amounting to $\mathbb{P}1.19$ million due to the expiration of the pre-development term of two years and non-appeal on the denial by the DOE of the Company's request for increase in capacity.

-No impairment was recognized for the other SCs as management believes that extensions and moratoriums requested that are pending approval by the DOE as of May 7, 2018 will be eventually approved based on prior years' experience.
-No impairment losses were recognized on deferred exploration costs in 2015.
+No impairment was recognized for the other SCs as management believes that extensions and moratoriums requested that are pending approval by the DOE as of November 6, 2018 will be eventually approved based on prior years' experience.